 The other day, I found myself tossing a used tissue into the recycling bin, feeling pretty good about doing my part for the planet.
 But then a question popped into my head—is tissue paper recyclable?
 It’s not something we think about much, right?
-I mean, we use tissues for everything—wiping our faces, cleaning spills, or wrapping a fragile gift.
+I mean, we use tissues for everything but we don’t know how it can impact the planet.

 So, let’s explore the full picture.
 What is tissue paper made of?
 Why can’t it be recycled?
 And what can you do instead?
 Stick with me—this is about making small, easy changes that make a difference.